browserengineering/book/book/rendering-architecture.md

         to.append(self.display_item)
 ```

-I tried this, and was not able to observe a significant speed increase.
+I tried this, and was able to observe perhaps a 5% increase in speed.
+One
+reason it was not higher may be that each frame of animation in this testcase
+includes about 12 *new* TextLayout objects (the ones that are part of the
+`innerHTML` contents), as compared with 5 other ones.
+This optimization of
+course can only apply to a TextLayout object that is preserved across frames.

 Let's now consider Layout.
 One thing that jumped out at me is that there are
 a number of TextLayout objects created in each frame of the animation, and